Microsoft/azure-docs.cs-cz/articles/role-based-access-control/quickstart-assign-role-user-portal.md

 ---
-title: Kurz – poskytnutí uživatel přístup k prostředkům Azure pomocí RBAC a webu Azure portal | Dokumentace Microsoftu
+title: Tutorial - Grant a user access to Azure resources using RBAC and the Azure portal
-description: Zjistěte, jak udělit přístup uživatelů k prostředkům Azure pomocí řízení přístupu na základě role (RBAC) na webu Azure Portal.
+description: In this tutorial, learn how to grant a user access to Azure resources using role-based access control (RBAC) in the Azure portal.
 services: role-based-access-control
 documentationCenter: ''
 author: rolyon